How to Improve Your Credit Score for a Mortgage?

 In today’s competitive housing market, having a good credit score is essential when applying for a mortgage.
 Your credit score not only affects your ability to secure a mortgage but also influences the interest rates you are offered.
 If you’re aiming to buy a home soon, understanding how to improve your credit score is crucial.
 Here are some actionable steps to help you boost your credit score and secure a better mortgage deal.

-Verify my mortgage eligibility (Nov 23rd, 2024)Understand Your Credit Score
+Verify my mortgage eligibility (Dec 26th, 2024)Understand Your Credit Score

 Before you can improve your credit score, you need to understand what it is and how it’s calculated.
 Your credit score is a three-digit number that lenders use to assess your creditworthiness.
 The most commonly used credit score model is the FICO score, which ranges from 300 to 850.
 The higher your score, the more attractive you are to lenders.